 Highlights: This family-friendly backpacking trip includes some of the most iconic Yosemite vistas, coupled with fun and relatively mellow hiking.
 Begin the trip in Yosemite’s high country camping at the base of Mount Hoffman (10,850’) along the shore of May Lake.
 An ascent of Mount Hoffman is an option for those looking for extra mileage and scenery.
 From the high country you’ll descend into Yosemite Valley, camping directly across from the North Face of Half Dome nearly 2,750 feet above the Valley floor.
 The final descent takes you past the spectacular cascades of Snow Creek.
 This is the perfect Yosemite family backpacking trip!

-Other: The May Lake Yosemite trip combines high alpine lakes and scenery, a chance to summit a major and easy peak in Yosemite, and views into the Yosemite Valley from the northeast rim of the valley.
+Other: The May Lake Yosemite trip combines high alpine lakes and scenery, a chance to summit a major peak in Yosemite, and views into the Yosemite Valley from the northeast rim of the valley.

 Required shuttle costs are included in the above costs.
 We also include backpacks, sleeping bags, tents, pads, trekking poles and eating utensils at NO EXTRA COST as needed.
 Lastly, all profits from our guided trips go towards our non-profit youth summer camp program.